 I think it is a smart addition and is another visual clue f you are not listening to the rush motor.

 Slightly newer models including the Genius 8000 and 9600 have an LED Smart Ring, where the same principle applies but rather than green the LED ring which is always lit when the brush is running just flashes your chosen color.
-Same principle but not green in colour.
+Same principle but not green in color.